yuezk/github-account-switcher/README.md

 > Of cause, feel free to combine the two rules into one, e.g., `/corp_prefix-.+?|/corp_prefix_.+?` or `/corp_prefix-.+?|/.+?_corp_suffix`.

+## How It Works

+This extension will save the cookies of your GitHub accounts in the extension's local storage.
+When you switch to an account, the extension will load the cookies from the local storage and restore them in the browser.
+When you visit a GitHub URL, the extension will check if the URL matches any Auto Switching Rules.
+If so, the extension will automatically switch to the specified account.

+## Privacy

+This extension does not collect any personal information.
+All data is stored locally in the extension's local storage.

 ## Development

 ### Prerequisites